38 brilliant new restaurants to book this month

 Opened: March 2026

 A new French restaurant with Cali-style twists has joined the city's Design District, all from the same team behind Lazy Bear, ranked No.25 on North America's 50 Best Restaurants 2025 list.
-Lawyer-turned-chef David Barzelay's menu centres on seafood with a touch of theatricality: think towering platters of seafood, fish filleted tableside and French omelettes crowned with caviar.
+Lawyer-turned-chef David Barzelay's (pictured) menu centres on seafood with a touch of theatricality: think towering platters of seafood, fish filleted tableside and French omelettes crowned with caviar.
 The space has a raw bar, booth seating with a view of the kitchen and a plush sunken seating area called the Rose Room.

 SoNoMa by SingleThread, Kyoto